KSI vs. Logan Paul II

-KSI vs. Logan Paul II was a cruiserweight professional boxing match contested between British YouTuber KSI and American YouTuber Logan Paul.
-The bout was held on 9 November 2019, at Staples Center in Los Angeles, California.
+KSI vs. Logan Paul II was a cruiserweight professional boxing match contested between English YouTuber KSI and American YouTuber Logan Paul.
+The bout was held on November 9, 2019, at Staples Center in Los Angeles, California.
 KSI defeated Paul via split decision, with two judges scoring the bout 56–55 and 57–54 in favour of KSI, and a third judge scoring the fight 56–55 in favour of Paul.

 On the undercard, Billy Joe Saunders successfully defended the WBO super middleweight title against Marcelo Coceres, and Devin Haney was also successful in his defence of the WBC lightweight title against Alfredo Santiago.
 The decision to have two world-title bouts on the undercard, beneath the two YouTubers, was criticised, with some going as far as describing the event as an 'insult' to boxing.
 However, a number of figures within the sport, including professional boxers, were receptive to the event and highlighted the professionalism of Paul and KSI – both of whom received coaching from previous world champion coaches and boxers – as well as their intention to bring a new audience to the sport of boxing.
-The fight sold 2,000,000 PPV buys.
+The fight sold 2 million PPV buys.

 Background and build-up

 After the successful first fight against Paul, KSI requested for the second fight to be postponed until May 2019.
 Citing the difference in time-zones and the potential for the fight to be too late for some UK viewers, KSI said he would prefer the bout to take place in New York City.
-On 28 August 2018, it was announced that the fight would take place in May 2019 in an undetermined United States venue, provided neither KSI nor Paul opted out, though a date in May was never agreed.
-On 3 September 2019, KSI and Paul announced via Instagram that the fight would take place on 9 November 2019 at the Staples Center, Los Angeles and that it would be a professional bout, with no head guards—unlike the previous bout.
+On August 28, 2018, it was announced that the fight would take place in May 2019 in an undetermined United States venue, provided neither KSI nor Paul opted out, though a date in May was never agreed.
+On September 3, 2019, KSI and Paul announced via Instagram that the fight would take place on November 9, 2019, at the Staples Center, Los Angeles and that it would be a professional bout, with no head guards—unlike the previous bout.
 The announcement confirmed that the fight would be promoted by Eddie Hearn's Matchroom Boxing.